 Habitat: Madagascar, rocky and forested areas.
 Forages on ground most of the time.

 Longevity: 8 to 10 years in the wild – 15 to 18 years in captivity

 Diet: Fruits and leaves in wild.
 In captivity – primate biscuits, apples, oranges, grapes, raisins, bananas, lettuce, carrots and whole wheat bread with peanut-butter.

-Coming exclusively from the island of Madagascar, these prosimians evolved separately from other primates when Madagascar broke off from Africa.
-The ring-tailed lemur live in large family groups led by an alpha female.
+Ring Tailed Lemur come exclusively from the island of Madagascar.
+Ring Tailed Lemur are prosimians that evolved separately from other primates when Madagascar broke off from Africa.
+The ring tailed lemur live in large family groups led by an alpha female.
 Males within the group are always subservient to females.
-Although spending most of their foraging hours on the ground, they are extremely agile in the trees, jumping great distances in an upright position using the hind-legs exclusively.
+Although spending most of their foraging hours on the ground, Ring Tailed Lemur are extremely agile in the trees, jumping great distances in an upright position using the hind-legs exclusively.
 The breeding season is synchronized with all females giving birth within a short period of time.
 In captivity, we expect all of our babies to be born either in March or early April.
 Young females usually remain within the family group, while young males are usually expelled upon reaching maturity at 2 to 3 years of age.